 I wrote about the problem of Stella in my review of 1982’s Who Am I This Time?, a wonderful television movie starring Susan Sarandon and Christopher Walken about a community theatre’s production of Streetcar.
 Susan Sarandon, a prissy unawakened woman, is chosen to play Stella.
 To obnoxiously quote myself in that old post, I wrote:

 Blanche is, yes, a difficult part.
 But the really challenging part, the key to the whole thing working, is Stella.
 Everyone wants to play Blanche, all there are out there are Blanches, but without a good Stella, Streetcar can’t work.
-Kazan had issues with Kim Hunter in the beginning, so did Tennessee Williams, she was too actor-ish, she pushed too much.
+Kazan had issues with Kim Hunter in the beginning, so did Tennessee Williams, she pushed too much.
 She improved, but it goes to show you the challenges in that part.
 Blanche and Stanley are not the only leads.
 Stella is a lead as well.
 Is it enough for the actress to loll about in a negligee, pregnant?
 No, it is not enough.
 We must see how far she has fallen.
 We must see her degradation, her enslavement to sex (willing enslavement), and we must see around her, like an aura, the society girl she once was.
 If you don’t get THAT, then you don’t have Stella.
 It is a very very hard part.

 [Stanley has gone out on the porch and stands at the foot of the steps looking at Stella.]